GroupFi

 In GroupFi, there are two types of groups: public and private.

-Groups with over 100 members are always public, while groups with fewer than 100 members can be voted on by group members to be public or private.
+Groups with over 100 members are always public, while groups with fewer than 100 members can be on by group members to be public or private.

 • In a private group, messages are encrypted and only members can receive them.